 In April 2020, CareFirst announced our Accelerated Payment program, which offered temporary advanced funding for certain PCMH practices, independent OBGYN, dental and behavioral health providers who needed additional assistance.
 At this time, CareFirst is no longer accepting applications for this program.

-Through the CARES Act and FFCRA, relief for hospitals and providers is being implemented by federal agencies through direct payments, grants and other mechanisms.
-Funding, eligibility and application details are outlined for each relief program below.
+Through the CARES Act and FFCRA, relief for hospitals and providers are being implemented by federal agencies through direct payments, grants and other mechanisms.
+Funding and relief programs are outlined below.

 Provided $106 billion in loans to providers and suppliers in March.
 Including: